How to Transcribe a Video to Text

 I wrote last week about how to transcribe audio to text.
-To my mind, the logical follow up was an article on how to transcribe video to text – so here you have it!
-I’ve run through the ins and outs of transcribing videos, how video to text transcription can benefit businesses and what you need to do if you want to have a go at transcribing video yourself.
+To my mind, the logical follow-up was an article on how to transcribe a video to text – so here you have it!
+I’ve run through the ins and outs of transcribing videos, how transcribing a video can benefit businesses, and what you need to do if you want to have a go at transcribing videos yourself.
 Let’s dive in.

-Video to text transcription is the process of turning the spoken elements of a video, and sometimes other relevant sounds, into a text document.
-Businesses that need to create transcript from video have a range of reasons for doing so.
+Video-to-text transcription is the process of turning the spoken elements of a video, and sometimes other relevant sounds, into a text document.
+Businesses that need to create transcripts from videos have a range of reasons for doing so.
 In my experience, it’s often so that they can create subtitles for the video or translate it into another language.

 Read more: What Are Transcription Services and Why Does Your Business Need Them?